 Story Time - Pre-school Story Time is every Tuesday from 10:00 to 10:30 year round.
 However, all ages are welcome.
-We read favorite stories, do finger plays, and color a picture that goes along with whatever we have read.
+We read favorite stories, do finger plays, crafts, and color a picture that goes along with whatever we have read.

 Brown Bag Book Club - The Brown Bag Book Club is a book club for adults and meets every second Wednesday from 12:00 to 1:00 P.M. in the library conference room.
 The group selects a book every month to read and discuss.
 Previous selections have included Beloved, The Guernsey Literary and Potato Peel Pie Society, The Glass Castle, Under the Banner of Heaven, Unbroken: A World War II Story of Survival, Resilience, and Redemption, and many others both fiction and non-fiction.